 Long an amorphous political entity administered by the federal government, the Northwest Territories was formally divided on April 1, 1999, by a land treaty which split the old territories in two and created a new central and eastern Arctic territory termed Nunavut.
-The signing followed fifteen years of low-profile but effective negotiating and campaigning and produced the largest land deal in Canadian history, in which the Inuit got back their homeland (valued at $1.15 billion) in return for renouncing all their claims to the remainder of the NWT.
-One practical effect has been the renaming of most of its 28 settlements with Inuit names, though in many cases English-language names have continued to stick; both are given in this book, with the more common appellation given preference.
+The signing followed fifteen years of low-profile but effective negotiating and campaigning and produced the largest land deal in Canadian history, in which the Inuit regained possession of their homeland (valued at $1.15 billion) in return for renouncing all their claims to the remainder of the NWT.
+One practical effect has been the renaming of most of its 28 settlements with Inuit names, though in many cases English-language names have continued to stick.

-Nunavut is the land of vast caribou migrations, musk ox, polar bears, millions upon millions of migrating songbirds and endless horizons of fish-filled lakes and rivers.
-The region is also home to ten-thousand-year-old glaciers, deep fjords, impressive mountain ranges and open tundra.
+Nunavut is the land of musk ox, polar bears, vast caribou migrations, millions upon millions of migrating songbirds and endless horizons of fish-filled lakes and rivers.
+The region is also home to ten-thousand-year-old glaciers, deep fjords, impressive mountain ranges and endless kilometres of open tundra.
 Besides the wildlife and breathtaking landscapes, there are a host of activities, including fishing and high-adventure outdoor pursuits.
 Add to these the wide spectrum of living cultural treasures, from Inuit printmakers and carvers to traditional drummers and “throat” singers.

 Most of the region’s communities are formed of indigenous Inuit and lie in the Kivallliq region on the arc of Hudson Bay’s western coast, and encompassing Baker Lake, Nunavut’s only inland community.
 In these settlements you will find that the Nunavummiut, or Inuit of Nunavut, continue to honour their traditional lifestyle, culture and ancestors.
 The remainder of Nunavut’s population live even further north in the scattered communities dotting Baffin Island and its surrounding archipelago.
 The capital, at Iqaluit on Baffin Island, is home to nearly one-fifth of the territory’s population.